 Is chiropractic care during pregnancy safe?

 Some chiropractors take a specific interest in prenatal and postnatal care and seek additional training.
-Below represents designations of chiropractors who have taken advanced steps in working with infertility and pregnancy wellness.
+Below are professional designations for chiropractors who have taken advanced steps in the field of infertility and pregnancy wellness:

 - DACCP – Diplomate with ICPA reflecting the highest level of advanced training